-All of which would be devastating during a war...
+All of which would be devastating during a war.

 It’s terrifying to imagine the economic chaos that would ensue.

 We’re talking about a world without new cars... without new appliances... without construction equipment... without new electronics.

 The shortages would mean massive sales declines for business... a complete collapse of the stock market.